-I'm Danny, a partner in the New York office and part of our Media & Entertainment practice.
+I'm Danny, a part of our Media & Entertainment practice.
 I run undergrad recruiting here.
 I started at Bain in 2002 straight out of undergrad, so I've been here for a while.
 I started off in the New York office doing a lot of different things, whether it was in retail or healthcare or private equity.

 I spent my senior associate consultant year in Johannesburg, which was a life-changing experience.
 Yes, I had the comfort of being at Bain, but living and doing business in South Africa was a total change.
 It was a different world.
 I went to business school for two years and came back to the New York office.
 I also had stints in our Delhi office soon after business school, and then I spent some time in the Tokyo office, as well as an extensive amount of time in Canada.
 I've been all over the place throughout my career at Bain.

 "What I love about being in the media and technology sector is that it's changing all the time."